NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 }
 ```

 The first part contains a definition of states as identities, deriving from the `ncs:plan-state` base.
 These identities are then used with the `ncs:plan-outline`, inside an `ncs:component-type` statement.
-The YANG code defines a single `ncs:self` component, that tracks the progress of the service as a whole, but additional components can be used, as described later.
 Also, note that it is customary to use past tense for state names, for example, `configured-vm` or `vm-configured` instead of `configure-vm` and `configuring-vm`.

-At present, the plan contains the two states but no logic.
+At present, the plan contains one component and two states but no logic.
 If you wish to do any provisioning for a state, the state must declare a special nano create callback, otherwise, it just acts as a checkpoint.
 The nano create callback is similar to an ordinary create service callback, allowing service code or templates to perform configuration.
 To add a callback for a state, extend the definition in the plan outline:

 ```
 ncs:state "vr:vm-requested" {